U.S. survives early stumble, gathers itself for 2-1 win over Costa Rica in Cup qualifying

 The Americans responded with vigor and urgency but failed to test goalkeeper Keylor Navas until Dest’s 25th-minute gem.

 Weah swung the ball from one flank to the other.
-Musah settled it, then squared to Dest at the top of the penalty area.
+Yunus Musah settled it, then squared to Dest at the top of the penalty area.
 Matarrita failed to close Dest’s time and space, so the FC Barcelona player touched the ball to his left and tagged an 18-yarder that took flight and swerved beyond the leaping Navas’s reach before splashing into the top far corner for his second U.S. goal.

+“I got it inside and the only thing I could do in that moment was just shoot it,” said Dest, who had at least one shoelace untied when he scored.
+“We had to score.
+We were 1-0 down, so I felt like we needed it.”

 The strike snapped a string of eight consecutive matches across all competitions without a first-half U.S. goal.

-For the rest of the half, Costa Rica (1-2-3) absorbed heavy pressure and, thanks to counterattacks and McKennie’s giveaway, caused a few scary moments for the hosts.
-Intermission interrupted the U.S. team’s momentum.

-Navas, one of the region’s outstanding keepers for many years, was lost to an apparent adductor injury and replaced by Moreira at halftime.
-So now the Americans were facing a tiring opponent playing without its superb keeper.
-They had 45 minutes to solve the visitors’ deliberate and defensive tactics.
+Navas, one of the region’s outstanding keepers for many years, was lost to an apparent adductor injury.

-They averted disaster in the 56th minute when, after a miscommunication between the center backs, Miles Robinson scrambled back to interrupt Bryan Ruiz’s breakaway.
+The Americans averted another disaster in the 56th minute when, after a miscommunication between the center backs, Miles Robinson scrambled back to interrupt Bryan Ruiz’s breakaway.

 U.S. possession was abundant but clear chances were not.
-Then in the 66th minute, the United States went ahead on the own goal.
+Then in the 66th minute, the United States went ahead.

 Moreira then made a fine save on Weah, prevented another own goal and endured steady U.S. pressure for the rest of the match.
 Costa Rica tried creating chances with high balls into the box, but Steffen was unmoved and Berhalter and his crew were able to exhale.